icodestuff-io/laravel-mailwind/README.md

 the `templates/` folder.

 ### Generate mail views
-In order for your mailables to pickup on new template changes, you must use the Mailwind generate command:
+By default, Mailwind picks up on changes to your email template but if you want to regenerate all of your views, you can run the generate command:

 ```bash
 php artisan mailwind:generate
 ```

 which will generate compiled views within the `resources/views/vendor/mailwind/generated` directory.
-Note, all generated files are ignored by git, so you will need to run the `php artisan mailwind:generate` in your deployment scripts similar to
+Note, all generated files are ignored by git, so it is recommended to run the `php artisan mailwind:generate` in your deployment scripts similar to
 `npm run prod`.

-### Create a Mailable
+### Prepare your Mailable
-Generate a Laravel mailable by running:
+Generate a new Laravel mailable by running:

 ```bash
 php artisan make:mail YourMailable
 ```

-### Prepare your Mailable
-To associate Mailwind with a mailable, the mailable must implement the following trait:
+Then associate Mailwind with a mailable by implementing the trait `InteractsWithMailWind` like so:
 ~~~php
 namespace App\Mail;